 - Using relevant imagery that inspires smiles, like cute animals or a parent and child

 - Creating your content by playing off emotions your customers are feeling – mention their fears, then how your product helps ease those, for example

 You can also brainstorm emotion-inspired content by thinking about what adjectives you want to describe your product or service and how it makes your customers feel.
 Use the stand-out descriptors to guide your content strategy, and strive to evoke related emotions with every piece.

 Help, Don’t Sell

 Content marketing expert Jay Baer, author of the book Youtility, says that by remembering what your customers need in their lives and then aiming to deliver it, you’ll stand apart from competitors as a caring brand they want to interact more with.
-When you help, don’t sell, in your content marketing, you also make it more human because you are thinking about ways to assist your customers, which increases admiration for your empathetic brand.
+When you help, don’t sell, in your content marketing, you also make your brand and your company more human because you are thinking about ways to assist your customers, which increases admiration for your empathetic brand.

-Taking a help, don’t sell, approach to your content can make it easier to make it more human.
+Taking a "help, don’t sell", approach to your content can make it easier to make it more human.
 With each piece of content you create, think about what makes the content helpful.
-Identify elements where you can play up the human element as you’re being helpful, whether it’s talking about a real-life example of your product use, outlining a case study of how another customer benefitted from the helpfulness, or tracking the emotional journey a customer can expect to take as they use your product.
+Identify elements where you can play up the human element as you’re being helpful, whether it’s talking about a real-life example of your product use, outlining a case study of how another customer benefited from the helpfulness, or tracking the emotional journey a customer can expect to take as they use your product.

 Use your content as ways to spark friendly conversations between your business and its customers.
 Encourage discussion about content on social media, reply to comments, use customers and staff members in your content, and create content about the issues that are most important to your customers.
 They may be consuming it through a screen, but you can still make them feel something in their hearts with your content.